SleepingShell/huff-crypto/README.md

 This project is created for the Huff Huffathon

-The first implementation is verifying BLS signatures
+The first implementation is verifying BLS signatures and aggregating public keys.
+The idea is one can verify that a collection of public keys aggregates to the public key checked against a signed message.

 ## Disclaimer